Dr. Piquet of the University of Colorado received a consulting fee from Sanofi Genzyme.)

-This article includes discussion of varicella-zoster virus infections of the nervous system, herpes zoster, shingles, Zona, VZV infections of the nervous system, zoster sine herpete, acute disseminated encephalomyelitis, congenital varicella syndrome disseminated zoster, herpes zoster meningitis, herpes zoster myelitis, herpes zoster ophthalmicus, herpes zoster ophthalmicus and contralateral hemiplegia, herpes zoster oticus, postherpetic neuralgia, Ramsay Hunt syndrome 1, varicella zoster virus meningitis, varicella-zoster virus meningitis, varicella-zoster virus encephalitis, and zoster sine herpete.
+This article includes discussion of varicella-zoster virus infections of the nervous system, herpes zoster, shingles, Zona, VZV infections of the nervous system, zoster sine herpete, acute disseminated encephalomyelitis, congenital varicella syndrome disseminated zoster, herpes zoster meningitis, herpes zoster myelitis, herpes zoster ophthalmicus, herpes zoster ophthalmicus and contralateral hemiplegia, herpes zoster oticus, postherpetic neuralgia, Ramsay Hunt syndrome type 2, varicella zoster virus meningitis, varicella-zoster virus meningitis, varicella-zoster virus encephalitis, and zoster sine herpete.
 The foregoing terms may include synonyms, similar disorders, variations in usage, and abbreviations.

 Varicella-zoster virus causes chickenpox (varicella) during primary infection, often in childhood.
-The virus becomes latent in dorsal root ganglia, and can reactivate years later to produce shingles (zoster, zona) in adults, as well as postherpetic neuralgia and vasculopathies, which may involve brain, spinal cord, emergent cranial nerves, or peripheral nerves or plexuses.
+The virus becomes latent in dorsal root ganglia and can reactivate years later to produce shingles (zoster, zona) in adults, as well as postherpetic neuralgia and vasculopathies, which may involve brain, spinal cord, cranial nerves, or peripheral nerves or plexus.
 Diagnosis of varicella-zoster virus infection of the central and peripheral nervous system is critical as antiviral therapy can suppress productive infection with clinical benefit.

 Historical note and terminology